95% of technical subject matters experts report huge benefits from developing their non-technical skills through Expertship programs.

-We are often asked what are the benefits of experts attending expertship programs.
-While every experts’ journey is uniquely different, there are six outcomes reported back to us by managers of an expert and by the participants themselves, which are fairly common - and powerful - outcomes.
+While every experts’ journey is uniquely different, there are six outcomes reported back to us by managers of an expert and by the participants themselves, which are very common - and powerful - outcomes.

 Many experts nominated for our programs are ‘stuck in a rut’.
 By which we mean have been in the role for several years, are doing the same work repeatedly, and have started wondering “what’s next”?

 Expertship programs enable experts to do a career and capability audit - and via the stretch that is the Expertship Model - see a level of performance and value beyond where they currently are.
-Experts return re-energized, and with a plan on how to move forward and what to aspire to.
+Experts return re-energized, and with a plan on how to grow their career, and have more influence and impact.

 Experts, being highly technical, have a propensity to get stuck working in their own ‘bubble’.
 And this creates a raft of problems for them - inability to engage easily with the rest of the organization, appearance of aloofness, apparent disinterest in what is going on outside their bubble.